Bangladesh hosts over one million Rohingya in Cox’s Bazar, in one of the world’s largest protracted crises.

-BRAC was already present in Cox’s Bazar when the 2017 Rohingya refugee influx began, and has since grown into the largest civil society responder to the crisis, delivering multifaceted, holistic services to both refugees and host communities.
+BRAC was already present in Cox’s Bazar when the 2017 Rohingya influx began and has since grown into the largest civil society responder to the crisis, delivering multifaceted, holistic services to both refugees and host communities.

 Rohingya and host community members receive support in Cox’s Bazar

-outpatient medical consultations were delivered through BRAC health facilities in 2024
+outpatient medical consultations were delivered through BRAC health facilities through November 2025

-children accessed basic education in camps and host communities in 2024
+children accessed basic education in camps and host communities through November 2025

 On the ground with Asif Saleh: BRAC Pink Vests